 - 3 cup basmati rice

-- 2 TBS salt
+- 2 tablespoon salt

-- 1 TBS hot water
+- 1 tablespoon hot water

-- ยผ teaspoon crushed saffron
+- ¼ teaspoon crushed saffron

-- 1 ยฝ TBS extra virgin olive oil
+- 1 ½ tablespoon extra virgin olive oil

 - 2 medium-sized oranges

-- 2 TBS granulated sugar
+- 2 tablespoon granulated sugar

-- 1 carrot, about 3 ounces
+- 1 carrot about 3 ounces

-- ยผ teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon

-- ยผ cup almond slivers
+- ¼ cup almond slivers

-- ยผ cup pistachios, coarsely chopped
+- ¼ cup pistachios coarsely chopped

-- 1 cup California Raisins, red and/or golden
+- 1 cup California Raisins red and/or golden

 Instructions

-- Gently wash the rice by stirring the rice in the water with your hand.
+- In a medium-sized bowl soak rice with water.
+Gently wash the rice by stirring the rice in the water with your hand.
 This helps wash some of the starch and grit out.
 Pour out the water and repeat two more times.

 - In a small bowl mix hot water and saffron.
 Set aside for it to steep.